phillord/kcite/readme.txt

 post, with appropriate links to articles.

-This plugin now uses multiple resources to retrieve metadata about the references in question.
+This plugin now uses multiple resources to retrieve metadata about the references in question, including CrossRef, DataCite, arXiv and PubMed.

-The plugin uses the [CrossRef API](http://www.crossref.org/help/CrossRef_Help.htm) to retrieve metadata for Digital Object Identifiers (DOIs) and [NCBI eUtils](http://eutils.ncbi.nlm.nih.gov/) to retrieve metadata for PubMed Identifiers (PMIDs).

 **Syntax**